PRECISE/SMEDL/README.md

 - Installation
   - Installing for Development
   - Updating
+  - Syntax highlighting
 - Invocation
   - Transports
   - Makefile Generation and Compiling
 - Examples: See tests/ and README-tests.md
 - Testing
+  - Install tox, can either run the full suite on all python versions (how?) or run with the current python version (`tox -e py` I think?)
 - Further Reading
   - SMEDL Language
   - Monitor API